Kbsmitty/instagramClone/README.md

 Our primary objective was to develop a demonstrative social media application similar to Twitter.
 The focus was on leveraging the capabilities of the Phoenix Framework to streamline the development process, making it more efficient and less labor-intensive.

+## Contribution
+Kyler - I made the instagram clone with Lucas's help.
+I implemented most of the features on the Instagram clone website including the login functoin, post function, and the function to add a photo to a post.
+Most of the work was in claburation and we helped as needed.

 ## Technology Summary

 ## Phoenix Framework